Razzokk/wireless-redstone/README.md

 wireframe around the transmitter block.
 There is also a chat message that tells you where all the active transmitters are located at by showing the block position.
 If you are an admin/op, you can also click on the block position to teleport there.
 See example in the screenshot section.
 You can also change the highlight color in the configs!

+### P2P Components

+In addition to the classic frequency based transmitter and receiver pair, there are now P2P transmitters and receivers.
+Instead of "connecting" them via a frequency, they are **directly** connected with the help of the [Linker](#Linker), thus the name P2P (point to point).
+This means that there *cannot* be any frequency clashes with other players.
+But you can only connect one transmitter to one receiver and vice versa.

+These components have two block states:

+- `powered`: Indicating whether the block is being powered (transmitter) or powers something (receiver)
+- `linked`: Indicating if the block is linked with its counterpart.
+This property can be tested for by using a comparator.
+It will output redstone power of 15 if linked, and 0 otherwise.

+Once the link between a transmitter and receiver pair is established, the `linked` property changes accordingly and redstone changes on the transmitter are reflected by the connected receiver.
+In case one of the two blocks gets destroyed or relinked to another block, the link of its counterpart is terminated.

+There is however a unique catch to the `linked` property.
+Once a linked p2p block gets unloaded it will visually be unlinked from its counterpart.
+The redstone state stays the same and the actual link between them is still stored and re-established once they are both loaded again.
+In case the other block gets destroyed or re-linked in the meantime the block will unlink completely as soon as it tries to connect to the other block again (meaning both must be loaded).
+This behavior can for example be used detect if certain chunks are loaded or unloaded.
+I'd like to see what you can come up with using this feature.

+### Linker

 ### Circuit